 The human immune system is geared to attack and eliminate any foreign invaders that try to invade the body.
 Some people are at a genetic disadvantage, because their immune system is not totally honed to fight the bacteria that cause gum disease.
 Some people’s immune reaction to the bacteria is too mild, so the bacteria easily win the battle, and gum disease ensues.
 Either way, gum disease treatment is critical to offset and reverse the damage.

 While other people the immune cells show an exaggerated response to the bacteria, and release so many munitions to eliminate the bacteria, that some of the munitions destroy the body as well as the bacteria (friendly fire casualty), and again gum disease and destruction ensues.
 Without gum disease treatment, the response can either be slow or exaggerated, but the final outcome is the presence of the bacteria that causes the destruction of the gum attachment and bone surrounding the teeth.

 So if you are genetically susceptible, are your teeth doomed?

-What we have found through multiple scientific experiments is that even if some one is genetically susceptible to gum disease, but does not harbor the harmful bacteria they will never develop gum disease.
-This was a very significant finding and is very good news for the million of folks who are at a genetic disadvantage fighting gum disease and seeking gum disease treatment.
+What we have found through multiple scientific experiments is that even if someone is genetically susceptible to gum disease, but does not harbor the harmful bacteria they will never develop gum disease.
+This was a very significant finding and is very good news for the millions of folks who are at a genetic disadvantage fighting gum disease and seeking gum disease treatment.